sebdah/scrapy-mongodb/README.md

 If you need to ensure that your data has been replicated, use the `MONGODB_REPLICA_SET_W` option.
 It is an implementation of the `w` parameter in `pymongo`.
 Details from the `pymongo` documentation:

     Write operations will block until they have been replicated to the specified number or tagged set of servers. w=<int> always includes the replica set primary (e.g. w=3 means write to the primary and wait until replicated to two secondaries).
 Passing w=0 disables write acknowledgement and all other write concern options.

+### Configure data buffering

+To ease the load on MongoDB `scrapy-mongodb` has a buffering feature.
+You can enable it by simply setting the `MONGODB_BUFFER_DATA` to the buffer size you want.
+If you set it to `10` `scrapy-mongodb` will write 10 documents at a time to MongoDB.

+    MONGODB_BUFFER_DATA = 10

+It is not possible to combine this feature with `MONGODB_UNIQUE_KEY`.
+Technically due to that the `update` method in `pymongo` doesn't support multi doc updates.

+### Adding timestamps

+`scrapy-mongodb` can append a timestamp to your item when inserting it to the database.
+Enable this feature by like this:

+    MONGODB_ADD_TIMESTAMP = True

+This will modify the document to look something like this:

+    {
+        ...
+        'scrapy-mongodb': {
+            'ts': ISODate("2013-01-10T07:43:56.797Z")
+        }
+        ...
+    }

+The timestamp is in UTC.

 Full list of config options
 ---------------------------